Roosterbear/tips/REACT.md

 ```

 We will be asked for the app name. _Give a name._<br/>
-We will be asked for type.
-Type: React <br/>
+We will be asked for type, we type: React <br/>
-We will be asked for language.
-Type: Javascript <br/>
+We will be asked for language, type: Javascript <br/>

 ```node
 yarn